codebenderhq/canvas/Readme.md

-# Canvas Package

 # The Canvas Of The Web

-This works best with parcel as it is a super compiler
+- This works best with parcel as it is a super compiler
+- Dcoumentation is really limted at the moment

 ## Requirements